Andrew Johnston - Executive Director And founder

 Marqo Patton - Board Vice president

 Dr. MarQo Patton hails from Columbus, OH, but has lived in Nashville, TN since attending Fisk University.
-He graduated from Fisk with a B.S. in Business Administration with a concentration in Music Business.
-He is a former member of the Fisk Jubilee Singers and served as an intern for the Nashville chapter of The Recording Academy.
-He later earned an M.Ed. in Instructional Practice and an Ed.D. in Educational Leadership from Lipscomb University.
-He has taught in Metro Nashville Public Schools for over 7 years, currently teaching Music Industry classes at Pearl-Cohn Entertainment Magnet High School.
-Additionally, as an artist and consultant, Dr. Patton manages Jusreall Music Group Global (JMGG) and Academy of Cr3ative Innovation.
-More information is available at jusrealltalk.com.
+Graduating from Fisk with a B.S. in Business Administration with a concentration in Music Business, Patton is a former member of the Fisk Jubilee Singers.
+While there, he served as an intern for the Nashville chapter of The Recording Academy.
+He later earned an M.Ed. in Instructional Practice, and the Ed.D. in Educational Leadership from Lipscomb University.
+Dr. Patton has taught in Metro Nashville Public Schools for eight years, six years as a founding Music Industry teacher at Pearl-Cohn Entertainment Magnet High School.
+Currently, he’s a Faculty Fellow of Music Business at Belmont University.
+Additionally as an artist and consultant, Patton manages Jusreall Music Group Global, LLC (JMGG).
+More information is available at jmgroupglobal.com.

 Warren HAwkins - Nashville